rya-sge/access-denied/_posts/2026-09-03-fail2ban-architecture-privilege-model.md

 set sshd action iptables-multiport actionban /bin/sh -c 'id > /tmp/pwn'
 ```

 and the next ban in that jail executes it as root.
+There is not even a wait involved: `set <jail> banip <ip>` forces a ban on demand, and `set <JAIL> action <ACT> <METHOD> <JSONKWARGS>` is a documented command that the transmitter implements as `getattr(action, actionkey)(**actionvalue)`, so a callable attribute is invoked directly.
 Every deployment decision about Fail2Ban reduces to keeping that socket owner-only.

 The pickle protocol sits behind the same boundary. `asyncserver.py` calls `pickle.loads` on socket data, which is unsafe against untrusted input by construction, and is safe here only because untrusted parties cannot write to the socket.
 It is a defence-in-depth gap rather than a live vulnerability: an attacker who can send a pickle to that socket can already set `actionban` to a shell command, so deserialization buys them nothing they did not have.